 Because of bypass capacitor C1, the cathode of the first stage is at AC ground.
 The next two circuits, are of opposite phase: +1mV versus -59mV.
 Any capacitive coupling between the circuits creates negative feedback.
 This is particularly true for very high frequencies like radio.
 Negative feedback reduces the chance of high-frequency oscillation.

 The next circuit arrangement sees a similar flip flop: -59mV on one side and +100mV on the other.
 Next the phase reverses again: -30mV.
 The remaining circuitry is at AC ground.
+Upstream and downstream circuits that are in phase have the potential for creating positive feedback.
+If possible they should be separated by a layer of circuitry of opposite phase.

 Lesson 3: Arrange the circuit board so that adjacent circuits are of oppositve phase.